How to Make

 Originally posted: October 8, 2017

-Hello, and welcome back to The ME Project.
+Hello, and welcome back to Join The ME Project.
 I was feeling a bit nostalgic today so I thought I would share a family recipe.
 Let me know your thoughts below and I hope you enjoy.

 My grandfather was originally from Mount Sterling, KY.
 Kentucky Cream Pie was something he grew up having.
 My mother made it for him a few years ago before he died, making it yesterday, made me think of him too.